Thedanbrown/Daniel.Brown-Portfolio/README.md

   ## [Description](#table-of-contents)

  This repository contains my personal portfolio page.
-Built using REACT and native CSS.
+Built using REACT, Create React app, and native CSS.
 Practiced a lot of new skills with animations, carousels, and lots of new CSS.

   ## [Installation](#table-of-contents)